andreasbm/router-slot/README.md

   // An event triggered when a state in the history is popped from the history.
   PopState = "popstate",

-  // An event triggeren when the state changes (eg. pop, push and replace) ChangeState = "changestate",
+  // An event triggered when the state changes (eg. pop, push and replace) ChangeState = "changestate",

   // An event triggered when navigation starts.